DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 records.
 You need to do this separately for each trainee.

 You can also use the Higher Education Statistics Agency (HESA) service if you have access to it.
-You cannot use it to indicate that trainees have deferred.
+You cannot use it to indicate that trainees have withdrawn.
 {/inset-text}

 ## How to bulk recommend trainees for QTS or EYTS